cjrace/almostyellow/README.md

 ## Deployment

-This site is deployed to the following places using [Vercel](https://vercel.com/), trigger from pushes to the `main` branch:
+This site is deployed to the following places using [Vercel](https://vercel.com/), deploys are triggered from pushes to the `main` branch:

 - https://www.almostyellow.co.uk/
 - https://almostyellow.co.uk/ (redirects to www)